 Generally, sports massage is a preventive therapy that addresses muscle symmetry, tone, and balance, as well as range of motion.
 SMT manipulate soft tissue to reduce pain and tension and improve muscle condition and range of motion.
 These improvements are achieved via a range of techniques.
 When analyzing and treating a person’s injury or symptoms, a Sport Massage Therapist studies root causes carefully, as an injury to one part of the body may be connected to another.
 This therapy often pairs massage with complimentary stretching and movement.

 “I've been a customer of Active Bodywork for over five years.
-As an active individual, I've come to regard Todd and his employees at [company_short] as an integral part of my preparation for, recovery from, and balance with endurance training and overall lifestyle.
-The services offered target active resolution of muscular, joint, and fascia issues.
-The services do not only resolve issues, but provide preventative measures that help you avoid flare-ups moving forward.”
+As an active individual, I've come to regard Todd and his employees at Active Bodywork as an integral part of my preparation for, recovery from, and balance with endurance training and overall lifestyle.
+The services offered target active ...Read More

 Deep finger pressure and slow, measured strokes target bands of adhesions and realign fascia and deep muscle layers to quickly and effectively relieve stiffness and pain.